Laz4rz/matryoshka/README.md

 - Only including all of the above steps allows bringing the performance of adaptor embeddings to the base model embeddings, sometimes surpassing them by a tiny margin
 - Partial and final results are available in `eval_gather.ipynb`

+Alpha change marks 0, 10, and 24 training epoch.
+Dashed line means baseline performance with no adaptor.

 ![alt text](images/final.png)

 ### Low Hanging Fruits